 American Constitution Society Gains Notice

-— The law school's chapter of the American Constitution Society has once again been named the Student Chapter of the Week by the Washington-based organization.
+The law school's chapter of the American Constitution Society for Law and Policy has been named the Student Chapter of the Week by the Washington-based organization.

 More News »